naman03malhotra/match-rules/README.md

 # matchRules

-matchRules is a javascript utility for matching an object to defined conditions on the properties of that object (aka Rules).
+matchRules is javascript utility for conditional rendering (implementing business logic) of complex rules using rules and source object.

 It can be used on feature flags, complex conditions, conditional rendering, etc.

 ### Install